 BREA, CALIF., July 25, 2022 — This pivotal, multi-center trial will receive funding from the Biomedical Advanced Research and Development Authority (BARDA), part of the office of the Assistant Secretary for Preparedness and Response at the U.S. Department of Health and Human Services.
 MDW is currently the only FDA-cleared blood biomarker to aid in detecting adult sepsis in the Emergency Department (ED).
-This current partnership aims to expand the utility of MDW as a screening tool to measure the severity of infection in children presenting with high fevers.
+This current partnership aims to expand the utility of MDW as a screening tool to measure the severity of infection in children 17 years old and younger presenting with high fevers.

-Approximately 25 million children under 15 visit the emergency room every year, and about one in five presents with a fever.1 The most common cause of fever in these children is infections that can be safely treated at home; however, one out of every four pediatric hospital admissions are due to complications from infection.2 No objective biomarker yet exists that accurately identifies children at risk of hospitalization from an excessive immune response early in the infectious course when intervention is critical, making clinical decisions in the ED on how to treat pediatric infections difficult.
+Over 25 million children under 17 visit the emergency room every year, and about one in five presents with a fever.1 The most common cause of fever in these children is infections that can be safely treated at home; however, one out of every four pediatric hospital admissions are due to complications from infection.2 No objective biomarker yet exists that accurately identifies children at risk of hospitalization from an excessive immune response early in the infectious course when intervention is critical, making clinical decisions in the ED on how to treat pediatric infections difficult.

 “A sick, febrile child can be challenging to examine, and current blood tests have limited ability to predict who will progress to acute illness,” states Lael Yonker, M.D., a pediatric pulmonologist at Mass General for Children, and co-investigator on this clinical trial.
 “Objective tests that are readily available are needed to make sure children get the medical attention they need in a timely manner.”